Botanical and Common Names

 Infusions of dried rose petals are used for headaches and taken after meals to aid digestion.

-Steam inhalation of a decoction of rose petals, mint, and cloves help induce sleep.
+Steam inhalation of a decoction of rose petals, lavender, and hops help induce sleep.

 Compresses soaked in infusions of the dried flowers make a good anti-inflammatory remedy for the eyes or any other inflamed area of the body and applied cool for headaches.